minh123viptanvan/autobase/README.md

 ### Console (UI)

 The Autobase Console (UI) is the recommended method for most users.
 It is designed to be user-friendly, minimizing the risk of errors and making it easier than ever to set up your PostgreSQL clusters.
-This method is suitable for both beginners and those who prefer a visual interface for managing their PostgreSQL clusters.

 To run the autobase console, execute the following command: